wilbertom/contracts/README.md

 Contract Programming in Python.
 I know that Contract Programming was first used in the Eiffel programming language.
-This module will not follow everything on it(because I have never programmed in Eiffel or read).
+This module will not follow everything on it(because I have never programmed in Eiffel or read Eiffel).
 Instead this module is my take and implementation of Contract Programming.
 It might be exactly the same or completely different from it.
 Hopefully in the future I will be able to learn Eiffel and follow it's implementation.